The miniTraff Icon

 Below is a screenshot of query #7 entry panel (CTRL-7).

 This query prints the number of cars approaching the light during the last three seconds of green and the whole of yellow.
-Our example query contains the following elements. (after the word "Query:" at the top of the page)
+Our example query contains the following elements. (after the word "Query:" at the top of the panel shown below)

 L0M0 <= K2 AND L0M1 OR L0M2 print L0M3